binaryphile/concorde/README.md

 -   [keyword arguments] for functions

--   variable-based [macros] which avoid common pitfalls with system commands
+-   command [macros] which avoid common pitfalls with system commands

 Requirements
 ============